What's Up Today: Monday, December 12

 City & Government

-Jamestown: Affordable Housing at 9 am, Library Board at 5 pm, Conservation Commission at 7 pm
+Jamestown: Housing Authority at 10 am, Town Council at 2 pm, Harbor Management Commission at 5 pm

+Little Compton: Housing Trust at 6 pm, Beach Commission at 7 pm, School Committee at 7 pm, Harbor Commission at 7:30 pm

-Portsmouth: Pension Investment Committee at 5 pm, School Committee – Finance Subcommittee at 5:30 pm, School Committee at 7 pm
+Middletown: Economic Development Advisory Committee at 4:30 pm, School Building Committee at 5 pm, Planning Board at 6 pm

-Tiverton: School Building Committee at 5 pm, School Committee at 6 pm, Dog Park Advisory Committee at 6 pm, Recreation Commission at 6 pm, North Tiverton Fire District at 7 pm
+Portsmouth: Prevention Coalition at 8:30 am, School Committee – District Building Committee at 4 pm, Melville Park Committee at 7 pm

 See the full list of public meetings in Rhode Island here.